Tom Izzo: Head coach at Michigan State

 Hired as head coach at Michigan State in 1995, Izzo is currently the longest-tenured basketball coach in the Big Ten Conference.
 He became the coach with the most wins in school history after winning his 341st game on November 29, 2009, to surpass Heathcote.
-In his first two seasons as head coach, Izzo went 9–9 finishing 6th and 7th in the conference and failed to make the NCAA Tournament.
-In 1998, MSU's record in conference improved to 13–3 and Izzo won the first of his 10 regular-season Big Ten championships.
-1998 also saw Michigan State begin a streak of 25 straight NCAA Tournament appearances, which is the 2nd longest current streak among Division I teams.
-Izzo has a record of 53–23 in the NCAA Tournament.
-In 1999, Izzo won his first of six Big Ten tournament titles, and went to his first Final Four, the first of three straight Final Four appearances, joining Krzyzewski and Ben Howland as the only three coaches who have made three consecutive Final Fours since the NCAA Tournament bracket expanded to 64 teams in 1985.
-In the instate rivalry with Michigan, Izzo's official record against the Wolverines is 31–14, although Michigan vacated five of their wins in the series at the start of his head coaching career.
+In his first two seasons as head coach, Izzo went 9–9 in conference play, finishing sixth and seventh in the conference and failed to make the NCAA tournament.
+In 1998, MSU's record in conference improved to 13–3 and Izzo won the first of his 11 regular-season Big Ten championships.
+1998 also saw Michigan State begin a streak of 27 straight NCAA tournament appearances, which is the second longest current streak among Division I teams.
+Izzo has a record of 54–23 in the NCAA tournament.
+In 1999, Izzo won his first of six Big Ten tournament titles, and went to his first Final Four, the first of three straight Final Four appearances, joining Krzyzewski and Ben Howland as the only three coaches who have made three consecutive Final Fours since the NCAA tournament bracket expanded to 64 teams in 1985.
+In the instate rivalry with Michigan, Izzo's official record against the Wolverines is 36-16, although Michigan vacated five of their wins in the series at the start of his head coaching career.

 In 2000, Izzo led MSU to its second NCAA national championship with an 89–76 win over Florida.
 Eighty-two percent of his players who completed their eligibility left MSU with a degree.
 Over the years, Izzo has been pursued by the Atlanta Hawks, Chicago Bulls, Cleveland Cavaliers, and New Jersey Nets for head coaching jobs.
-After a brief flirtation with Cleveland, on June 15, 2010, Izzo reported to the Michigan State University's Board of Trustees that he would remain head coach of Michigan State, in which he stated he was "a Spartan for life."
+After a brief flirtation with Cleveland, on June 15, 2010, Izzo reported to the Michigan State University's board of trustees that he would remain head coach of Michigan State, in which he stated he was "a Spartan for life."

 Izzo fell short of obtaining his second national championship in 2009 with a loss to North Carolina 89–72 in Detroit.
 His streak of three straight Final Four appearances from 1999 to 2001 is the third-longest of all time, and his six Final Four appearances in the years 1999–2010 were matched by no other team in college basketball.

 In 2013, Izzo was voted as the fifth angriest coach in college basketball by USA Today Sports, an honor that he cherishes.